2026 Statistics PhD Survey

 — Data scientist in tech

-Satisfaction varies by graduation year, department, and industry
+Satisfaction varies by graduation year, university, and employment sector

 There is considerable variation in satisfaction within different groups of survey respondents.
 Most notably, satisfaction declines by graduation year:

-Satisfaction also varies by department.
-About ~70% of survey respondents went to CMU, and satisfaction from CMU tended to be higher than other departments:
+Satisfaction also varies by university.
+About 70% of survey respondents went to CMU, and satisfaction from CMU tended to be higher:

 | CMU | Other | |